About Veterans News Service Los Angeles and Founder Terry Richards

 Why Terry Richards DEDICATED His Life to Helping Homeless and Disabled Veterans. http://vnsla.com/2013/02/18/whyidedicated/

-Click onto link below to read Letter from VA Dr. John T. Hummer about Terry Richards’ Credentials as a Veterans Rights Advocate and Journalist.
+Click onto links below to read Letters from VA Dr. John T. Hummer about Terry Richards’ Credentials as a Veterans Rights Advocate and Journalist and Character References.

 Terry Richards’ Credentials as a Journalist and Veterans Rights Advocate